by Brian Tomasik

 The buffalo and cow stories both have unpleasant parts.
 Which animal would you rather be?
 I would probably rather be the cow, though the choice isn't obvious.
 The pain of castration, branding, and transport strike me as much less severe than the awfulness of having your belly torn out in a horrifying 2-minutes of agony.
 There's some chance the cow isn't unconscious during exsanguination, but this is compared against a much larger chance that the buffalo isn't unconscious, and the buffalo's flesh wounds are far more severe than the cow's.
 Other parts of the lives of the animals seem similar.
 Where the cow endured early weaning from its mother, the buffalo endured a period of drought.
 Both had some happy moments as well.

 We could debate the comparison further, but the point is that the buffalo's overall experience seems unlikely to be vastly better than that of the cow.
 Now consider: Would you want to be born as the buffalo in this story?
 If yes, would you also want to be born as the cow?
 If yes, do you object to factory-farming cows based on the harm it causes them directly?
-If yes, what's the resolution of these statements?
-Of course, people can oppose beef production on environmental or economic grounds, but many animal activists see it as bad for the cows themselves on balance.
+If yes, what's the resolution of these statements?a Of course, people can oppose beef production on environmental or economic grounds, but many animal activists see it as bad for the cows themselves on balance.
 I agree, but then this may have implications for the life of our depicted African buffalo as well.

 Hedonistic-utilitarian vegans who refuse to eat any farm animals for the sake of the farm animals themselves (rather than because of memetic, social, health, environmental, meat-price, etc. side effects or convenience, taste, expensiveness, etc.) are committed to the view that all farm animals have negative lives, including a fully grass-fed steer whose castration and dehorning are done with anaesthesia by a qualified veterinary professional and who is killed in a well operated Temple Grandin-designed slaughterhouse following perfectly executed stunning.
 But it seems implausible that the average wild animal has a better life than the very best-treated beef cattle.